|Authenticated Sears Maplewood • 1930 • 12 Elm Avenue, Glendale, Missouri|

 This was another model (like the Stanford and the Clifton models I blogged about, previously), that was marketed as versatile -- you could start it off as a basic little one-bedroom home, all on one floor, and then, as money allowed, expand it to add two more bedrooms in the upstairs area under the roof.

 |And here is the Ridgeland, as shown in the 1936 catalog -- the new name of the Maplewood|

 (possibly changed as early as 1933).

 The Sears Maplewood at 19 Elm Avenue has a brick veneer, which was maybe a bit unusual for this model, in certain areas, but actually quite common, in other areas (thanks to Andrew Mutch, for that good bit of info).
-The model probably had a different name when offered in brick, but I don't remember what is was off-hand.
+Often, Sears gave a different name to the brick-veneer versions of existing models, but that isn't the case for the Maplewood.
 For more information on this topic, read Did Sears Kit Homes Come in Brick? at the Sears Homes of Chicagoland blog.

 That's about it!
 I got a great satisfaction out of not ONLY identifying this house by a sight-ID, but ALSO authenticating it by proper research showing Sears provenance.
 It's on the list.